Small Stories, Big Impact

 The stories already happening in your life are more powerful than you think.

-They're wrong.
-The stories that actually move people are smaller than that.
+The truth is, the stories that actually move people are much smaller than that.
 A conversation in a parking lot.
-A decision nobody remembers making.
-A moment so ordinary you almost didn't notice it.
+A behind-the-scenes moment that took an unexpected turn.
+An encounter so ordinary you almost didn't notice it.

 Bobby Hulme-Lippert’s book, Small Stories About Big Things, is built on the conviction that the most overlooked moments in an ordinary life are often the most instructive.
 This session brings that conviction into the room.